 Firstly, let me explain what a discovery phase is.
 It’s an information-gathering process that aims to find out what’s important to the business, and what’s important to the users.
 The phase normally lasts between two and eight weeks and the depth of research will differ from project to project, but the desired outcome will generally be the same: valuable data that can be used to determine how and what will be designed and built.

 Research covers many aspects, including analysing current workflows and applications

-Applications can vary widely in terms of complexity, size and scale, which means a ‘one-size-fits-all’ approach to a discovery phase just won’t work.
+Applications and digital products can vary widely in terms of complexity, size and scale, which means a ‘one-size-fits-all’ approach to a discovery phase just won’t work.
 Instead, each discovery phase has to be carefully tailored in order to ask and extract the right information from the right people ready for analysis.

 So what does a discovery phase actually involve?